 Instructions

-- Rinse the chickpeas.
+- Rinse and drain the chickpeas.
 Inspect and discard any shriveled or broken pieces.

 - Place the chickpeas in a large bowl.
 Add enough water to cover them by about 2 inches, which equates to 4 to 6 cups water for 1 cup dried.